thenewwazoo/peak-load-doc/README.md

 ## The Process of a Rolling Restart

 Consider a pool of _h_ hosts divided into _n_ tranches, with _m_ clients.
-They've been running happily for a while, and client load per host has become evenly distributed, with _m / n_ clients per host.
+They've been running happily for a while, and client load per host has become evenly distributed, with _m / h_ clients per host.
 It's release time, and the hosts must be restarted (or replaced, as the case may be).

 ### In two tranches